akromish/akromish/README.md

 👋 Hey there fellow human!
-I'm Akram and I'm a Software Engineer👨‍💻 at NetScout.
+I'm Akram and I'm a Software Engineer👨‍💻 at Zillow.

-On the CS side of things, recently, I've been doing a lot of Kubernetes⎈(my aliases can vouch for me lol), AWS☁️, and Grafana📈 stuff.
+On the CS side of things, recently, I've been doing a lot of Kubernetes⎈(my aliases can vouch for me lol), AWS☁️, and Trino stuff.
 I enjoy both front-end as well as back-end.

 I've always been a mountain biker🚵 and soccer⚽ player, but since I moved to Colorado I have also managed to pick up bouldering🧗 and snowboarding🏂 as my latest and greatest sports.